-The 2003 Stock Incentive Plan (the Plan) provides for the grant of incentives and nonqualified stock options and restricted stock awards.
+The 2003 Stock Incentive Plan (the 2003 Plan) provided for the grant of incentives and nonqualified stock options and restricted stock awards.
 The exercise price for incentive stock options must be at least equal to the fair value of the common stock on the grant date.
 Unless otherwise stated in a stock option agreement, 25% of the shares subject to an option grant will vest upon the first anniversary of the vesting start date and thereafter at the rate of one forty-eighth of the option shares per month as of the first day of each month after the first anniversary.
 Upon termination of employment by reasons other than death, cause, or disability, any vested options shall terminate 60 days after the termination date.
 Stock options terminate 10 years from the date of grant.
-As of December 31, 2012, the Company had reserved 1,523,017 shares of common stock for issuance under the Plan.
+The 2003 Plan expired on May 21, 2013.